Apple TV+ and gaming made a huge splash last year. We haven't heard much from them since - Local News 8

 At $4.99 a month, Apple TV+ is cheaper than many other streaming services, which is a selling point.
 But for Apple to maintain subscribers long-term, especially after its “free year” offer ends, it will likely need more content.
 Apple has not released Apple TV+ subscriber numbers, and did not respond to a request for comment about the platform’s performance.

-Shaikh said his firm’s research indicates that Netflix, Hulu and Disney+ are the three most well-liked streaming services among Americans, with Apple TV+ and HBO Max grappling for the fourth slot.
+Shaikh said his firm’s research indicates that Netflix, Hulu and Disney+ are the three most well-liked streaming services among Americans, with Apple TV+, Amazon Prime and HBO Max grappling for the fourth slot.
 That could be a tricky spot to be in, given that people are unlikely to subscribe to every streaming service out there.

 “Even though it’s priced less than Disney and Netflix and a lot less than HBO, I think the future of Apple TV+ is only going to be as a giveaway to Apple hardware,” said Jeffrey Cole, CEO of the Center for the Digital Future at USC Annenberg.
 “I don’t think it’s going to earn very many subscribers on its own, it doesn’t offer enough to compete with Disney and Netflix.”